OmenApps/django-directed/docs/terminology.md

     linkStyle default fill:none,stroke:gray
 ```

-## Island
+## Orphan

-In a given Graph, an *island* is a node with no parents nor children.
-Islands have an in-degree of 0 *and* and out-degree of 0.
-Here, node `E` is an island.
+In a given Graph, an *orphan* is a node with no parents nor children.
+Orphans have an in-degree of 0 *and* and out-degree of 0.
+Here, node `E` is an orphan.
 There are no edges connecting it to any other node.

 *(Note, there is no equivalent for edges.
 Every edge connects two [or in special cases, more] nodes.)*